 2. Organization Meetings: Many ATP(s), PMI chapters and third parties host educational activities.
 If PMI ATPS host the event, you can find their program details on the official website of PMI.
 Irrespective of who is hosting these events, these educational sessions give you opportunities:

 Generally, these Organization meetings limited to 1-2 PDUs

 You can subscribe to our YouTube Channel.
-Watch videos on to earn PDUs under Category Online and Digital Media.
+Watch videos to earn PDUs under Category Online and Digital Media.

 You can also read a book on certificate topics and earn PDUs.
 Attend our Periodic Webinars and earn PDUs under ‘Online and Digital Media.

 As soon as you earn PDU(s), you can report them.
-For more details on how to report PDUs, you may refer my blog:
+For more details on how to report PDUs, you may refer to my blog: